magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_not-sure.md

 but we don’t see it.
 If we think we are equal to others, we fail to show respect and humility at the proper times.
 If we think we are inferior to others we get depressed, thinking we are inferior, born under a bad sign and so on.
-We are still clinging to the five it’s all simply becoming and birth.
+We are still clinging to the five khandhas, it’s all simply becoming and birth.

 This is one standard for gauging ourselves by.
 Another one is: if we encounter a pleasant experience we feel happy, if we encounter a bad